nojronatron/BF-BMX/README.md

 ## Timeline

 - May 1st, 2024: Beta version will be made available to the Bigfoot Hams Coordinator for testing and evaluation.
+- May 2024: Beta version testing begins and final adjustments are made.
+- June 2024: Full end-to-end deployment that will test the software in a multi-computer, multi-Winlink Express deployment, using a single server instance, all connected via WiFi/wired LAN.
-- Before end of July 2024: Official v.1 release published, in time for the August 9th-13th event.
+- July 2024: Official V1 published in time for the August 9th-13th event.
+- August 2024: Post-event review and feedback collection, and initial planning for V2 (2025).

 ## References and Erratta